And time to truly start this off! Chapter 1. :3

 The memory of the man she loved kept ringing through Queen Elincia’s head as she sat in her bedchambers within Castle Crimea.
 That had been her first kiss, in the moonlit castle gardens under the stars.
 It had been, admittedly, clumsy and awkward at first.
 This didn’t bother Elincia overmuch; if anything, she enjoyed the underlying revelation that she was his first love as much and he was her first.
 Their time together had been scarce, brief moments of joy stolen from the business of ruling Crimea and leading the war effort, but they were always worth the wait.
 After having lost so much, her parents and his, and enduring so much, two wars against unspeakable evil and seeing so much misery and death, their time together had allowed them to get something back and a shred of happiness that lightened their burdens and gladdened their hearts.
 But, even that was now denied.
 This train of thought reminded Elincia of a poem Bastian had been reading lately.
 She couldn't remember the poet's name, nor the exact quote, but it was about how there was no greater misery than to remember, with bitter regret, a time of pure happiness.
 Since her lover’s departure, Elincia felt the truth of this every day.

-It had been well over a month since she had last seen him, though it felt like years, and she continued to terribly miss him.
+It had been several months since she had last seen him, though it felt like years, and she continued to terribly miss him.
 Prior to his departure, a rumor had been spread about Elincia and Geoffrey, the commander of Crimea’s Royal Knights, that they were sharing a secret romance.
 Many people had jumped to such a conclusion because Elincia had to have several private war meetings with him that were focused on major conflicts involving their nation, as well as Crimea's internal security so that a repeat of the debacle with Duke Ludveck might be averted.
 When the news of her lover’s departure reached her ears, she could only weep in sadness, for she knew why he left.
 He must have heard the rumors as well and, wounded as she was, departed in grief.
 In truth, Elincia had no choice but to accept it and wed Geoffrey as her lord uncle, Renning, proposed soon after and there was no way the man she loved could have ever known that.

 As she often did, Elincia regretted that she and her lover had never made their love public.
 It began roughly three years prior to the events that led to the present during another conflict known as the Mad King’s War.
 The man had been given the title of Lord and made a general in order to liberate Crimea from Daein’s grasp.
 Since then, only a few of the Crimea nobility and a mercenary company known as the Greil Mercenaries had any knowledge of it.
 Neither group had spread the word at the request of Elincia and her lover, due to the life this man led.
 They feared there would be uproar of questions and even possible protest among the Crimean common folk as well as the remaining nobility if the truth leaked out.
 After all, this man was but a commoner himself who rescued Elincia in her time of need.
 Even his title of Lord had only so much merit since bestowing it was an act of necessity, one which he had objected to.
 It was not known if their relationship would be accepted, not to mention it even had to be put on hold after the man renounced his peerage to live as a mercenary.
 More than once, Elincia had considered discreetly reinstating him as a Lord but her fledging monarchy was soon mired in a series of crises that demanded her full attention and more.